WinterAxis/ESV-MD-Bible/The_Bible_esv/44_Acts/Acts_1.md

 to take the place in this ministry and apostleship from which Judas turned aside to go to his own place."

 ###### 26
-And they cast lots for them, and the lot fell on Matthias, and he was numbered with the eleven apostles. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+And they cast lots for them, and the lot fell on Matthias, and he was numbered with the eleven apostles.

 ***